Qi9726/MovieRecommender/README.md

 # Overview
 In this project, we developed a movie recommendation app with two approaches: 1.
-Genres, 2.Item-based collaborative filtering (IBCF)
+Genres, 2.Item-based collaborative filtering (IBCF).
+See details in

 # Team Members:
 Qi Zhou,